 You will study law as it affects the citizen through contract law, including factors that invalidate the contract; the breach of contract and remedies available when a contract is broken; the sale of goods and services legislation and relevant EU regulations.

-Principles of Economics 1
+Principles of Economics 1 and 2

 You will learn about economic systems, types of goods, allocation of resources, elasticity, price controls, types of markets, cost and revenue, economies of scale and market failure.

 You will learn to understand aggregate demand and aggregate supply, economic policies, inflation, unemployment, international trade and development economics.